jamesplease/timeline-utils/README.md

 Utilities for working with timelines.

+> Heads up!
+This project is a work in progress.

 ## Motivation

 A timeline is a visual representation of information related to video.
 For instance, you may want to render an element that represents